Archive for the ‘Tapestry Crochet, Africa’ Category

 Detail of a Hat from Foumban, Cameroon

-Detail of the synthetic carried fiber carried in Foumban.
+Detail of the synthetic fiber carried in Foumban.
 Notice that the top loop of each stitch is laying over the next one.
 This happens when the yarn color is changed after completing the stitch (instead of when 2 loops are still on the hook).

 Hats from Foumban, CameroonHats from Foumban, Cameroon